Berry, Alabama

 Town in Fayette County, Alabama, U.S.

 Berry is a town in Fayette County, Alabama, United States.
-At the 2010 census the population was 1,148, down from 1,238 at the 2000 census.
+As of the 2020 census, Berry had a population of 1,216.

 History

 The town was named for Thompson Berry, a local landowner.
 The town incorporated in 1883 as "Berry Station".
 However, the first elections were not held until 1899 and the town did not appear on the U.S. Census until 1900.
 In the 1920s, it shortened its name to Berry.
 On April 27, 2011, the town was struck twice by tornadoes.

 Geography

-Berry is located in southeastern Fayette County at (33.657836, -87.606084).
+Berry is located in southeastern Fayette County.
 Alabama State Route 18 runs through the town, leading west 17 mi to Fayette, the county seat, and east 16 mi to Oakman.

 According to the U.S. Census Bureau, the town has a total area of 27.9 km2, of which 0.015 km2, or 0.05%, is water.
 The town lies between the North River and its tributary, Cedar Creek.
 It is part of the watershed of the Black Warrior River, the principal tributary of the Tombigbee River.